Sookyoung-Park/Sookyoung-Park/README.md

 -->

 ### Hello World! 🌏
 Welcome to my GitHub!
-I'm Sookyoung Park, a UI Engineer, and a UI/UX Designer.
+I'm Sookyoung Park, a **UI Engineer** + a **UI/UX Designer**.

 ## About Me
 I am a unique combination of a designer and developer with a background in design, art, and computer science.
-My skills range from UI/UX design to front-end development (and a bit of backend too), and I have professional experience working in both areas.
+My skills range from UI/UX design to Front-End Development(and a bit of backend as well)!
 I hold a master's degree in computer science with a focus on Digital Arts at Dartmouth College.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/sookyoung-park-769744256/) to learn more!